The Rewilding Training: Learning How to Rewild Britain

 2 May 2023 – 21 January 2024

-If you are unable to commit to the whole programme, you are welcome to purchase modules individually.
-To view prices and purchase individual modules, please click here.
+Despite our full programme being sold out, you are still welcome to purchase online modules individually.
+To view prices and book, please click here.

 Introducing the UK’s first in-depth, blended Rewilding Training, known simply as, The Rewilding Training.
 This 8-month learning journey will take you from a curiosity about rewilding to having the confidence, knowledge, skills, ability and contacts to be able to rewild your own site, or another landowner’s.